How to get Portuguese Residency?

 - Have sufficient funds for yourself and family members (if applicable) and have health insurance

-- Be enrolled at an officially accredited private or public teaching establishment and have sufficient funds for yourself and family members (if applicable)
+- Be enrolled at an officially accredited private or public teaching establishment and have enough funds for yourself and family members (if applicable)

 Permanent residence for EU nationals